Last updated: 9/19/2022

 If you avoid going out for dinner during the busy time and either go early or late you will never miss a sunset.
 Waiting in heavy dinner time traffic on Periwinkle while one of the world’s best sunsets is going down on the beach should be a sin.
 Being on the beach for sunset gives you a chance at seeing the fabled Sanibel Green Flash, and when you experience one you will know immediately what it is.
 You will see many locals leaving the beach a couple of hours before sunset.
 They wisely head back and get cleaned up for dinner, then head back down to the beach with a drink to watch the sunset.
 By this time most of the crowds have died down on the restaurants and traffic is at a minimum on Periwinkle.
 A perfect time to head to your favorite restaurant.
+Just avoiding the busy traffic time on Periwinkle will add hours to a week long vacation, while also keeping you sane.
 Check out our list of the best restaurants on Sanibel Island here: https://frequentislander.com/best-sanibel-island-restaurants-according-to-yelp-and-tripadvisor/

 4. Thoroughly rinse shells before taking them back to your room